-Sago Palms, although not true palms, offer a look into what life looked on prehistoric Earth.
+Sago Palm, although not a true palm, offers a look into what life looked on prehistoric Earth.
 These glossy, dark green cycads have been growing and thriving since dinosaurs roamed the Earth.
 As you can imagine, the plants are incredibly hardy houseplants, or can even be planted outdoors in full sun where hardy.
-The feathery foliage on Sago Palms makes an excellent background plant for a corner indoors, or an accent plant on an end table in the living room or dining room.
+The feathery foliage on Sago Palm makes an excellent background plant for a corner indoors, or an accent plant on an end table in the living room or dining room.

 Growing Zone: 9-11